 It’s important to note there is a distinction between a double major and a dual degree.

 A dual degree can mean a student is pursuing two separate degrees.
 This could mean going after two degrees in two different fields (for example, getting a B.A. in English and a B.S. in Finance), or it could mean studying for a Bachelor’s and a Master’s degree at the same time.

-Some schools may require students to apply for and gain acceptance to both degree programs and will likely require the student to finish all requirements (including general education classes) under both degrees.
+Some schools may require you to apply for — and gain acceptance to — both degree programs, and you’ll likely need to finish all requirements (including general education classes) under both degrees.

-Again, it’s important for students to check with their college or university to see how they define a “double major” or a “dual degree” to ensure they are going after the right program.
+Again, it’s important to check with your college or university to see how they define a “double major” or a “dual degree” to ensure you are going after the right program.

 How Many People Pursue a Double Major?

 Many students choose to go down this path while studying at college or university.

 Though the exact number can vary from school to school, it typically ranges somewhere between 10% to 25% of the enrolled student body.

 Before diving in and deciding to declare a double major, here are a few pros and cons to consider.

 Going after a double major can allow you to gain a broader learning experience than others as you expand your classes and curriculum.
 This means you can leave school with a deep understanding of two totally different topics.